Bettrix/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists- a script for list files inc hidden ones in current, previor and /boot directories respectively 12-file_type- script for finding out file type in a specified directory 13-symbolic_link_ creation
+14-copy_html- script for copying files from working to parent directory excluding files already existing or of new version (.html files)